 The only problem is that everyone finds these independent sites using the major names that already exist.
 They then share the stores on already huge social media platforms, meaning that it is impossible for any competition to get in through the door.

-While the internet is still driven by merit, its largest companies are absolutely not.
-They hold a level of influence and power that simply could not be matched without being one of the wider group of big-name companies.
+While merit still drives the internet, its largest companies do not rely on merit.
+No other companies can match the level of influence and power they possess without being part of the larger group of big-name companies.
 And that in itself is a major problem.